chidiwilliams/chidiwilliams.com/content/post/pointers-in-go.md

   ]
 ---

-When I first started learning to write Go, there were two concepts I found most confusing at first: [slices](https://chidiwilliams.com/post/inside-a-go-slice/) and pointers.
+When I first started learning to write Go, I found two concepts most confusing at first: [slices](https://chidiwilliams.com/post/inside-a-go-slice/) and pointers.
 Because, up until that point, I'd spent most of my time working with dynamic languages like Python and JavaScript, which do not support slices and explicit pointers.

 "_When_ should I use a pointer?"
 That's the key question I've had as I've learned about pointers.
-In some cases, it's clear that a pointer is the way to go: [pointer receivers let methods modify their receivers](https://go.dev/tour/methods/8) and [a nil pointer signifies that a value is "missing"](https://www.digitalocean.com/community/conceptual_articles/understanding-pointers-in-go#nil-pointers).
+In some cases, it's clear that a pointer is the way to go: [pointer receivers let methods modify their receivers](https://go.dev/tour/methods/8), and [a nil pointer signifies that a value is "missing"](https://www.digitalocean.com/community/conceptual_articles/understanding-pointers-in-go#nil-pointers).
 But in some other scenarios, I still have to rethink why some value should be a pointer.

 ## Global variables in Lox